-Customers Who Provide Weekly or Biweekly Eligibility Information
+Plan sponsors Who Provide Weekly or Biweekly Eligibility Information

-Aetna assumes the customer will submit eligibility information weekly or biweekly, from the customer's location(s) and/or by the customer's designated vendor.
+Aetna assumes the plan sponsor will submit eligibility information weekly or biweekly, from the plan sponsor's location(s) and/or by the plan sponsor's designated vendor.
 The preferred method of submission is via electronic connectivity.
 Aetna doesn't charge for the first four Electronic Reporting (ELRs)/segments whether associated with one transmission or by multiple methods.
-Costs associated with more than four ELRs/segments or with any custom programming necessary to accept the customer's eligibility information and/or information coming from a designated vendor aren't included in this proposal/renewal and will be assessed separately.
-During the installation, we will review all available methods of submitting eligibility information and identify the approach that best meets the customer's needs or the needs of the customer's designated vendor.
+Costs associated with more than four ELRs/segments or with any custom programming necessary to accept the plan sponsor's eligibility information and/or information coming from a designated vendor aren't included in this proposal/renewal and will be assessed separately.
+During the installation, we will review all available methods of submitting eligibility information and identify the approach that best meets the plan sponsor's needs or the needs of the plan sponsor's designated vendor.

-Customers Who Provide Monthly, or More Frequently, Eligibility Information
+Plan sponsors Who Provide Monthly, or More Frequently, Eligibility Information

 Aetna will receive eligibility information monthly, or more frequently, from one location by electronic connectivity.
 Submission of eligibility information by more than one location or via multiple methods will result in additional charges.
 Costs associated with any custom programming necessary to accept eligibility information are excluded.
-During this installation, we will review all available methods of submitting eligibility information and identify the approach that best meets the customer's needs or the needs of the customer's designated vendor.
+During this installation, we will review all available methods of submitting eligibility information and identify the approach that best meets the plan sponsor's needs or the needs of the plan sponsor's designated vendor.